Herbal remedies for osteoarthritis have been used for centuries to treat this common disease.

 Research into the anti-inflammatory activity the plant’s vibrant yellow rhizome has focused on the constituent curcumin, an inhibitor of arachidonic acid metabolism.

-In a randomised, double-blind, placebo-controlled, crossover trial, osteoarthritis patients received a preparation containing turmeric, withania (ashwaganda), boswellia serrata and a zinc complex or placebo for three months.
+In a randomized, double-blind, placebo-controlled, crossover trial, osteoarthritis patients received a preparation containing turmeric, withania (ashwaganda), boswellia serrata and a zinc complex or placebo for three months.

 This combination of medicinal herbs and mineral therapy provided a significant improvement in arthritic symptoms.